Architecture of the Web Update Wizard

 However, although you are still free to use this mode, the restrictions and additional

-security settings implemented in Windows Vista and in corporate XP deployments makes
+security settings implemented in Windows Vista forwards and in corporate XP deployments makes

 application mode very much a thing of the past.